 Note.
-Adapted with permission from "Pathogenesis and general management of foot lesions in the diabetic patient," by M. E. Levin, 2001, in J. H. Bowker & M. A. Pfeifer (eds.), Levin and O'Neals The Diabetic Foot (6th ed.), p.
-222. St. Louis, MO: Mosby, Inc. Copyright Elsevier (2001).
+Adapted from "Assessment and Management of Foot Ulcers for People with Diabetes, (1st ed.)," by The Registered Nurses' Association of Ontario.
+Originally adapted with permission from "Pathogenesis and general management of foot lesions in the diabetic patient," by M. E. Levin, 2001, in J. H. Bowker & M. A. Pfeifer (eds.), Levin and O'Neals The Diabetic Foot (6th ed.), p.
+222. St. Louis, MO: Mosby, Inc.